AishwaryaaP/atmanirbhar_farmportal/README.md

 # Atmanirbhar Farm Portal
 > Description:
-> A unique user friendly portal for farmers that suggests crops according to location and weather, which also divides the area for that crop production in the specified farm.
+> A unique user friendly portal for farmers that suggests crops according to location and weather.
 This Farm Portal helps farmers get updates regarding all the agriculture related news and also shows the weather conditions of a particular area to which the farmer gets crop suggestion accordingly.
 It also enables the farmer to keep a track of timeperiod the crop needs right from sowing to harvesting season.
 Local market rate related details and government rulebooks are also an addon to this project.

 > Keywords: Crop-recommender, Crop growth tracker, MachineLearning, React, Progressive Web App, API